 Board of Directors Risk Management Functions

 As part of its oversight function, the Board monitors how management operates the Company, in part via its committee structure.
-When granting authority to management, approving strategies, and receiving management reports, the Board considers, among other things, the risks and vulnerabilities the Company faces.
+When granting authority to management, approving strategies and receiving management reports, the Board considers, among other things, the risks and vulnerabilities the Company faces.
 On a regular basis, the Board reviews the Company’s enterprise risk management process, including the design of the program, the key risks identified and the actions identified to manage and reduce those risks.
 Consistent with this undertaking, the Board regularly reviews the Company’s cybersecurity strategy and activities in support of the strategy.
 The Audit Committee considers risk issues associated with the Company’s overall financial reporting, disclosure process and legal compliance, as well as reviewing policies on risk control assessment and accounting risk exposure.
-In addition to its regularly scheduled meetings, the Audit Committee meets with the corporate audit team and the independent registered public accounting firm in executive sessions at least quarterly, and with the general counsel and chief compliance officer as determined from time to time by the Audit Committee.
+In addition to its regularly scheduled meetings, the Audit Committee meets with the corporate audit team and the independent registered public accounting firm in executive sessions at least quarterly, and with the general counsel as determined from time to time by the Audit Committee.
 The Compensation Committee and the Governance and Nominating Committee each considers risk issues associated with the substantive matters addressed by the committee.

 The Board of Directors and Committees

-As noted, the Company’s Board of Directors currently consists of eight directors, divided into three classes approximately equal in number.
+As noted above, the Company’s Board of Directors currently consists of eight directors, divided into three classes approximately equal in number.
 The members of each class serve for staggered, three-year terms.
 Upon the expiration of the term of a class of directors, directors in that class may be asked to stand for re-election for a three-year term at the annual meeting in the year in which their term expires.